-Fig. 12.
-Histograms of NFIQ values of 27,000 natural fingerprints in NIST SD14 and 4,433 altered fingerprints in our altered fingerprint database according to the type of alteration.
-Recall that $\rm NFIQ=1$ indicates the highest quality.
+Fig. 12: Histograms of NFIQ values of 27,000 natural fingerprints in NIST SD14 and 4,433 altered fingerprints in our altered fingerprint database according to the type of alteration.
+Recall that NFIQ = 1 indicates the highest quality.

-positive (an altered fingerprint is correctly classified as an altered fingerprint) rate of 31.6 percent at a false positive (a natural fingerprint is misclassified as an altered fingerprint) rate of 2.1 percent.
+3) If the NFIQ value of 5 is used as a criterion for detecting altered fingerprints, it will lead to a true positive (an altered fingerprint is correctly classified as an altered fingerprint) rate of 31.6% at a false positive (a natural fingerprint is misclassified as an altered fingerprint) rate of 2.1%.